-What the Adelaide Rental Market Says About Rental Property Prices In Adelaide.
+What the Rental Market Says About Adelaide Rental Properties Price.

-While it’s been a downward trend nationally for the property market this year, Adelaide rental properties figures show where things might turn, writes Natalie Salvati from Salvan.
+While it’s been a downward trend nationally for the property market this year, figures from Adelaide show where things might turn, writes Natalie Salvati from Salvan Property Managers.

 What’s going to happen next to Australia’s troubled housing market?

-Will the whole country keep seeing falling property and rental property prices?
+Will the whole country keep seeing falling property and rental properties price?
 There’s a difference in the housing markets around Australia, that doesn’t hit the dramatic headlines, that might provide a clue.

-If you’re not familiar with Australia’s property price falls in 2019 so far:
+If you’re not familiar with Australia’s rental properties price falls in 2019 so far:

 - Australia’s capital city average house price is down around 7 per cent